 Preview: Life Raft

-Within reach of Bed S at Waters Memorial Hospital is a heavy-cloth brown bag from a beloved port of call.
-Marked New York City STRAND 8 Miles of Books, it contains S’s “desert island” reads.
-The Strand stash is consulted as needed.
-She also has a panoramic view of a sea of green, a golf course, where among its eighteen waving flags MDs of every specialty (a medical conference is in town) go about their business of recreational rounds and side bets.
-S’s IV drip, which she calls her hour glass, has a tendency to run dry, causing the attending MD’s surrogate, a plastic cabinet of vital signs affixed to her blood stream and a metal pole, to emit SOS signals and distress the patient, reawakened to consciousness of pain.
+Within reach of Bed SOS in Waters Memorial Hospital is a heavy-cloth brown bag from a beloved port of call.
+Marked New York City STRAND 8 Miles of Books, its contents are consulted as needed.
+She has also brought a framed poster of Jean-François Millet’s The Gleaners (1857) and has a panoramic view of MDs of every specialty (a conference is in town) as they make side bets over their skills with golf clubs.
+Shots are botched.
+SOS’s IV drip, which she calls her hour glass, has a tendency to run dry, causing the attending’s surrogate, a plastic cabinet of vital signs affixed to her blood stream and a metal pole, to emit SOS signals and distress the patient, reawakened to consciousness of pain.
 Tears roll after an RN announces that the dosage of opioids has been reduced.
-Chair G asks about future pain management.
+Chair H asks about future pain management.

 We don’t use painkillers to treat motility disorders.

-Framed photo on S’s nightstand: a swim with Mom.
+Framed photo on SOS’s nightstand: a swim with Mom.

 On the nightstand are Alice in Wonderland and The Collected Tales and Poems of Edgar Allan Poe, with homemade bookmarks inserted at The Queen’s Croquet Ground and The Premature Burial.

-An executioner performs the grim but necessary surgery, a white rabbit takes practice swings with the late white coat’s clubs, gardeners turn green patches of grass into brown patches of grass and the queen’s husband plays bridge with a Cheshire cat.
-Before you can gather up the prescriptions, the flamingo prods and vocalizes you away, the wind scatters the prescriptions, the queen’s troops dig a grave and the executioner lowers the excised head into the earth.”
+Chair H: The executioner performs the grim but necessary surgery, a white rabbit takes practice swings with the late white coat’s clubs, gardeners turn green patches of grass into brown patches of grass and the queen’s husband plays bridge with a Cheshire cat.
+Before you can gather up the prescriptions, the flamingo prods and vocalizes you away, the wind scatters the prescriptions, the queen’s troops dig a grave and the executioner lowers the excised head into the earth.

 Day Two